ianmaguire/the-force/README.md

-# This repo's sole purpose is to trigger a Travis CI build.
+# This repo's sole purpose is to be triggered by Travis CI.